Mendasp/NS2Plus/README.md

 Latest changes
 ==============
 - /10/2014
-	- Added reload indicator to classic ammo and HL huds.
+	- Added reload indicator to Classic Ammo and HUD bar options.
 (Thanks Bi()ha2arD)
+	- Added build/weld percentage to Classic Ammo and HUD bar options.
 	- Added stats for all the players at round end in the console with average team accuracies.

 - 20/09/2014